mikeal/block-box/README.md

 This means the HEADER contains all the information we need to know
 * the optimal integer encoding of the OFFSET and BLOCK_LENGTH
-* and since all digests smaller than the LARGEST DIGEST will be zero filled the encoding of each DIGEST is now a static variable
+* and since all digests smaller than the LARGEST DIGEST will be zero filled the encoding size of each DIGEST is static,
 * which in combination can be used to determine the total length of the DIGESTS section.